JM-Weber/James-Weber/docs/long_view.md

-#### 3. How will proposed climate change mitigation strategies, such as a wide scale tree planting or marine cloud brightening, change atmospheric composition and climate?
+#### 3. How will proposed climate change mitigation strategies, such as a wide scale tree planting or marine cloud brightening, change atmospheric composition, planetary albedo, and climate?